 If your hot water has a foul smell, it could be due to bacterial growth inside the tank.
 This often occurs when the water heater is not used frequently, and the water becomes stagnant.
 Flushing the tank and treating the water with a professional cleaning solution can help eliminate the issue.

 One of the best ways to reduce the likelihood of repairs is to schedule routine maintenance for your water heater.
 Regularly flushing the tank, checking the anode rod, inspecting for leaks, and testing the pressure relief valve can help extend the lifespan of your unit.
+You can also explore our detailed guide on why water heaters need maintenance too to understand the value of ongoing care.
 A professional plumber can perform these tasks and ensure that your water heater continues to function efficiently.

 If you suspect your water heater is in need of repair, don’t wait—contact us as soon as possible to diagnose and fix the problem.